19 Things to do in Ninh Binh (updated 2018)

 Ninh Binh Valley Homestay

-Ninh Binh Valley Homestay is an ideal place for those who love natures and want a relaxed time while in Vietnam.
-The homestay is build amid the vast valley of the tranquil village in Hoa Lu district, surrounded by water and mountains, thus making it a great place for admire the sun going down behind moutains.
+Ninh Binh Valley Homestay is a great hotel in Ninh Binh for those who love natures and want a relaxed time while in Vietnam.
+The homestay is build amid the vast valley of the tranquil village in Hoa Lu district, surrounded by water and mountains, thus making it a great place for admire the sun going down behind mountains.
 Even sitting in the bamboo house, you will see the storks find their way back home after a day.

 The morning you will wake up to hear the birds singing in the mountains expectations about their small bamboo house, along with sun rays shining down dawn morning lake surface creating a true natural picture perfect